Replication in Visual Diffusion Models: A Survey and Outlook: Challenges and Future Directions

 \subsection{Specialized Visual Copy Detection}

+Unlike generic image retrieval, specialized visual copy detection refers to detection models specifically designed to identify diffusion-generated replications across content, style, and concept levels.
 Currently, many research efforts \cite{somepalli2023diffusion,bralios2024generation,rahman2024frame,zhou2023copyscope,aboutalebi2023deepfakeart,wu2024cgi} focus on the analysis of \textit{replicated content} because this level of replication aligns well with human perceptions of similarity.
 However, these methods predominantly rely on existing feature extraction models, such as SSCD \cite{pizzi2022self} and CLIP \cite{radford2021learning}, which are not specifically designed for diffusion-based replication.
 SSCD \cite{pizzi2022self}, for instance, only learns invariance against image transformations, while CLIP \cite{radford2021learning} is developed primarily for natural images.
 Consequently, these models often fail to detect some forms of replicated content generated by diffusion models.
 As a result, the analysis of replicated content by visual diffusion models tends to be both inaccurate and biased.

 Future efforts could focus on creating a new dataset that includes images and videos featuring various types of replicated content generated by visual diffusion models.
 This dataset would then be used to train specialized visual copy detection models.
 By employing these models, subsequent analysis is expected to become both more accurate and fairer.